defenseunicorns/pepr/BEST_PRACTICES.md

 ## Deployment

-Production environment deployments should be `declarative` and `imperative` in order to avoid mistakes.
+Production environment deployments should be `declarative` in order to avoid mistakes.
 The Pepr modules should be generated with `npx pepr build` and moved into the appropriate location.

 Development environment deployments can use `npx pepr deploy` to deploy Pepr's Kubernetes manifests into the cluster or `npx pepr dev` to active debug the Pepr module with breakpoints in the code editor.